Condensation transition in large deviations of self-similar Gaussian processes with stochastic resetting: Summary and discussion

 Another extension would be to the fixed-$n$ ensemble, where $n-1$ is the number of resetting events.
 In the fixed-$n$ ensemble, the areas $A_1, \dots, A_n$ under the runs become i.i.d. random variables whose distribution tails decay slower then exponentially, and are given by Eq.~\eqref{PrA1NearTail}.
 Thus, based on the general discussions in Refs. \cite{BKLP20, MLMS21}, we expect the moderately-large-fluctuation regime to exhibit very similar behavior to that of the fixed-$t$ ensemble studied here, including the condensation transition.
 In contrast, the very-large-fluctuation regime should be absent in the fixed-$n$ ensemble, because its very existence is the result of a finite-$t$ effect.
+From a more general point of view, we expect a similar condensation phenomenon to occur in the large deviations of dynamical observables in other stochastically-resetting systems as long the tail of the distribution of the observable under a single run decays slower then exponentially.
+This could occur with other resetting protocols too.

 \acknowledgements

 SNM acknowledges support from the ANR grant ANR-17-CE30- 0027-01 RaMaTraF.

 \begin{appendices}